The ideal foundation for your early career research

 To apply you must be:

-- An Avant member in one of three categories: Intern, RMO, Doctor in Training; and
+- An Avant Intern, RMO or Doctor in Training; and

 - An Australian or New Zealand citizen or permanent resident of Australia; and

-- Registered with the Medical Board of Australia; and
+- Registered with the Medical Board of Australia.

-The Doctor in Training Research Scholarship has eight points of selection criteria, including:
+The Avant Early Career Research Program has eight points of selection criteria, including:

 - Research topic area